 Who Should Attend

-Personnel whose responsibilities require knowledge of the EU and European country regulatory environment, such as Project Managers and those in Clinical, Non Clinical, Manufacturing and Quality areas will also find this training highly relevant.
+Personnel whose responsibilities require knowledge of the EMA and European country regulatory environment, such as Project Managers and those in Clinical, Non Clinical, Manufacturing and Quality areas will also find this training highly relevant.

 This course is designed to provide an overview of the regulatory environment throughout Europe and will provide training in: